About

 Jammin’ with Herb Ohta, Jr. & Uncle George Kahumoku, Jr. PC: Gail Ginder

-I’ve taught countless private and group lessons in my community at Kō Education Center (formerly NHERC), Waimea Middle School (K-Arts), Hawaiʻi Preparatory Academy, Grand Naniloa Hotel, Hōʻā, Hāmākua Youth Center, and more.
+I’ve taught countless private and group lessons in my community and at Kō Education Center (formerly NHERC), Waimea Middle School (K-Arts), Hawaiʻi Preparatory Academy, Hōʻā, Hāmākua Youth Center, Waimea Country School, and more.

 brad bordessa playing with hapa at mauna lani